sufyansidd19/Pizza-Sales-Analysis-Dashboard/README.md

 ## Project Description

-This project is a **Pizza Sales Analysis Dashboard** designed to provide key insights into business performance using real-world sales data.
-The goal was to analyze order trends, identify top-selling items, and extract actionable insights that can help improve strategic decision-making in a restaurant or food chain environment.
+This project is a **Pizza Sales Analysis Dashboard** designed to provide key insights into business performance using real world sales data.
+The goal was to analyze order trends, identify top selling items, and extract actionable insights that can help improve strategic decision making in a restaurant or food chain environment.

 The project is built using:
 - **Microsoft SQL Server** – for querying, analyzing, and transforming data.